How to Cook the Perfect Steak Every Time โ Pan-Seared, Grilled, or Oven-Finished!

 The type of fire you use will depend on the cut of steak you plan to grill.

-Direct Heat is best for lean steaks that aren’t heavy marbled.
-Use this type of cooking method when you want to cook a steak
+Direct Heat is best for lean steaks that aren’t heavily marbled.
+Use this type of cooking method when you want to cook a steak.

 How To Pan Sear A Steak